emreokcular/emreokcular/README.md

 I'm Emre.
 Here are a few facts about me:

-- 👨‍💻  I’m currently learning Data Science at University of San Francisco.
+- 👨‍💻  I’m recently graduated from Master of Science in Data Science at University of San Francisco.
 - 📍  I'm based in San Francisco.
-- 💻  I'm currently working at Dictionary.com as a Data Science Intern.
+- 💻  I'm currently working at Capgemini as a Senior Data Scientist Consultant.
-- 💻  I worked as a Software Developer in real-time streaming analytics for more than 3 years.
+- 💻  I worked as a Software Engineer in real-time streaming analytics for more than 3 years.
 - 🎓  I have a Bachelor's Degree in Computational and Applied Mathematics.
 - 🎭  I'm interested in any form of art, especially literature, music and films.
 - ⚡  Fun fact: I am still undefeated at table soccer !